| The Canon EOS 10D Arches National Park shot by Bettina

 artifacts and tonality discontinuities.
 In this article I use LightZone® V1.6 and with mostly one-click tools achieve

+the same effect and perhaps surpass it.
 The first operation is to increase the global contrast of the image.

 I set up a ZoneMapper tool to push the highlights and the shadows